Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 - Goals you have for your career

-- Skills you want to develop and what’s holding you back from them
+- Skills you want to develop and what’s holding you back from achieving success

 Questions to ask one another

-The peer mentorship would also benefit from the following questions, so both parties can better understand where they come from.
+The peer mentorship would also benefit from the following questions so both parties can better understand each other’s background.

 - What is one thing you’ve noticed me doing well?